Gannex

 Gannex is a waterproof fabric composed of an outer layer of nylon and an inner layer of wool with air between them.
+The trapped air is contained in pockets formed by fusing ("spot welding") the two layers at intervals.
 It was invented in 1951 by Joseph Kagan, a UK industrialist and the founder of Kagan Textiles Ltd., of Elland, which made raincoats.
 The company is now defunct.
 The mill occupied by the company was demolished in 2010.
-The raincoats were worn by a number of well known people.
+The raincoats were worn by a number of well-known people, such as the Prime Minister Harold Wilson.